201 Elizabeth Street

 The effect of the Habitual Traffic Offender Declaration (HTOD) was that the Roads and Maritime Service (RMS) would impose a further five year licence disqualification, on top of the disqualification imposed by the Court.

+Prior to October 2017 a Habitual Traffic Offender Declaration was made for any three "relevant offences" within a 5 year period.
 For the purposes of an HTOD 'relevant offences' are any of the following:-

 In October 2017, the Road Transport Amendment (Driver Licence Disqualification) Act 2017 commenced.
 One of the major changes introduced by that legislation was the removal of the Habitual Traffic Offender Scheme.

 The Second Reading Speech stated that studies showed that lengthy disqualification periods did not act as a deterrent to committing further offences, particularly offences of unauthorised driving.
 The HTOD scheme was particularly onerous and often trapped people into a cycle of reoffending behaviour.
+This is an argument that the solicitors at Armstrong Legal use regularly when making applications of this nature.

-When the changes were made in October 2017 to remove the HTOD scheme it also removed what was section 220 of the Road Transport Act, which gave the court the ability to quash Habitual Traffic Offender Declarations.
+This is because when the changes were made in October 2017 to remove the HTOD scheme it also removed what was section 220 of the Road Transport Act, which gave the court the ability to quash Habitual Traffic Offender Declarations.

 In NSW, traffic offences are treated seriously.
 Therefore, it is important to get competent legal advice as early as possible, whether you have received a penalty notice, had your licence suspended or been charged with a serious offence.
 Our lawyers are highly experienced and understand the difficulties you face without a licence.
 We can guide you through the process while dealing with the various authorities related to your matter.